I call Deputy Bailey to announce the Order of Business.

 The Minister will not revoke it.

 -----was asked to examine and report on the abuse suffered by young children in foster care in east Galway, near Tuam.
 It is now October 2018 and we still have not had sight of the report.
 I understand from replies to parliamentary questions that the report was due out this month.
 It is almost the end of the month now.
-Given what happened to those children, the exposé on RTE, and the abuse suffered, can the Taoiseach please confirm that the report has been completed, will be published and we can have a copy of it?
+Given what happened to those children, the exposé on RTE, and the abuse suffered, can the Taoiseach please confirm that the report has been completed, that it will be published and that we can have a copy of it?

 I do not have that information to hand but I will ask that the Deputy be provided with a reply in writing.